Mohammad-Joubat/Automation/README.md

 *) The Script do automation in sky scanner website:
 ![3](https://user-images.githubusercontent.com/68898478/194744791-3b0fddd6-68e5-4f48-b77f-927b61c5cf01.png)

-To Steps to run the code :
+Two Steps to run the code :

 1) Downloading Driver for your Browser ( I Use Google Chrome)